-For years, Roane State has offered dual studies courses, which allow high school students to earn some college credit while in high school.
+For years, Roane State has offered dual studies courses, which allow students to earn some college credit.
+Middle College goes a step farther by allowing students to earn a college degree while in high school.

 Click above for email address

 Aaron Jones • (865) 882-4698 • Click name for email address

 Roane State Community College does not discriminate on the basis of race, color, religion, creed, ethnicity or national origin, sex, disability, age, status as protected veteran or any other class protected by Federal or State laws and regulation and by Tennessee board of Regents policies with respect to employment, programs, and activities.
 View full non-discrimination policy.